June 9, 2025

 He also started his job at the government organisation Employees State Insurance Corporation (ESIC) in the late 1950s.
 In 1961, he met the legendary Ebrahim Alkazi, who was then the principal of the acclaimed Natya Academy.
 Kazi gave him the lead role in the adaptation of Arthur Miller’s play A View From the Bridge, previously played by Eddie Carbone.
 It was followed by Satydev Dube’s adaptation of Molière’s Scorpion, by the name of “Bichchoo.”

 In Mumbai, Puri became a prominent figure in Satyadev Dubey’s theatre group, Theatre Unit.
 His performances in plays written by Dubey were powerful and left a lasting impression on audiences and critics alike.
-It was during this time that Puri’s reputation as a formidable stage actor began to grow, eventually leading him to win the prestigious Sangeet Natak Akademi Award in 1979.
+It was during this time that Puri’s reputation as a formidable stage actor began to grow.
+He won the prestigious Sangeet Natak Akademi Award in 1979.

 Amrish Puri had done almost 60 full-length plays.
 Some of Puri’s most notable roles were “Andha Yug,” where he played the character of Dhritarashtra, the Punjabi play “Kanak Di Balli,” “Rashomon,” based on Akira Kurosawa’s film of the same name, “Man is a Man,” a satirical comedy by Bertolt Brecht, “Aadhey Adhure,” where he played five roles: Sakharam Binder, Chup Court Chalu Hai!, and Girish Karnad’s Yayati, Hayavadan.